PSAM-5020-2025S-A/.github/profile/README.md

 After each class, students will submit a short reaction text via Canvas, detailing any questions, or summarizing what they learned in the class.
 These are always due on the day after class.

+### Expectation for Work Outside the Classroom

+Students should expect to spend roughly 6 hours each week on supplemental work in this course.
+This may include reading assignments, programming assignments, writing assignments, research, etc.

 ## Grading

 The grade for this course will be determined according to the following: